muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 different that it could well be considered Christian, meaning as different as.
 So what kind of culture carriers are these "Turks" if they could not even carry religion to half the people?
 All this suggests the presence of these migrants was irrelevant.
+Even the "carrier" label itself suggests their role was nothing bigger than their numbers, tied to the region, whose realities would forge them as deeply as any other.

 References